 Best Seats in the House

 Where the wedding party sits is as important as you want it to be.
 Some couples prefer to have their wedding party sit in certain assigned seats.
-Others make their free choices, so everyone feels welcome at the reception.
+Others make their own choices, so everyone feels welcome at the reception.

-Regardless of how you decide to arrange the seating chart, plan on having plenty of places to accommodate any last-minute changes.
+Regardless of how you arrange the seating chart, plan on having plenty of places to accommodate any last-minute changes.
 Someone will likely ask to switch seats after the ceremony.
 As such, you need to reserve space for the new arrangement.

 Make sure there’s room for everyone at the table by adding chairs or increasing the size of existing ones.
 Keep in mind that if the table isn’t big enough, you won’t be able to fit everyone comfortably.